gridhead/fetch/README.md

 # fetch
-A relatively fast CLI downloader
+A conveniently fast downloader in command-line